metaleap/go-util/hash/README.md

 --
     import "github.com/metaleap/go-util/hash"

+A few line-savers for common hashing needs.

-Implements the most useful of the hashing algorithms described at: http://eternallyconfuzzled.com/tuts/algorithms/jsw_tut_hashing.aspx
+Also implements a selection of the hashing algorithms described at: http://eternallyconfuzzled.com/tuts/algorithms/jsw_tut_hashing.aspx

 ## Usage